Transradial Cardiac Catheterization

 How do I get ready for transradial cardiac catheterization?

 Ask your healthcare provider about how to get ready.
-You should not eat or drink anything after midnight before the day of the procedure.
+Follow any directions you are given for not eating or drinking before surgery.
 You may also need to stop taking certain medicine beforehand.

 Your healthcare provider may want some extra tests before the procedure.
 These might include: